liquity/dev/README.md

 _**Critical collateral ratio (CCR):**_ 150%.
 When the TCR is below the CCR, the system enters Recovery Mode.

-_**Borrower:**_ an externally owned account or contract that locks collateral in a trove and issues LUSD tokens to their own address.They “borrow” CLV tokens against their ETH collateral.
+_**Borrower:**_ an externally owned account or contract that locks collateral in a trove and issues LUSD tokens to their own address.
+They “borrow” LUSD tokens against their ETH collateral.

 _**Depositor:**_ an externally owned account or contract that has assigned LUSD tokens to the Stability Pool, in order to earn returns from liquidations, and receive LQTY token issuance.